rgrempel/elm-web-api/README.md

 * https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference
 * https://developers.whatwg.org/

-Essentially, these pages document the facilities available in a Javascript web environment.
+Those pages document the various facilities available in a Javascript web environment.
 In order for Elm to use such facilities, it is necessary to write "native" code.
 So, I'm plugging away at it -- this is a work in progress, but if it is useful to you, that would be great.

+If there is some particular Javascript API that you'd like to see exposed here, feel free to create an issue (or, for that matter, a pull request).
+Otherwise, I'll continue my semi-random walk.

 ## Contents